Fine structure of current noise spectra in nanoelectromechanical resonators: Model and assumptions

-\textbf{\textit{Model and assumptions.}} Let us consider a suspended doubly-clamped carbon nanotube quantum dot coupled to left and right metallic leads, see Fig. \ref{Fig-CNTQD}.
+Let us consider a suspended, doubly-clamped carbon nanotube quantum dot coupled to left and right metallic leads (see Fig. \ref{Fig-CNTQD}).
 The quantum dot is assumed to be in the Coulomb blockade regime.
-The flexural vibration of a nanotube couples to the electronic degree of freedom through their influence on the gate capacitance.
-The coupling between electron and other vibrational modes, such as breathing and stretching modes, are very weak, and thus can be neglected.
+The flexural vibrations of the nanotube couple to the electronic degrees of freedom through their effect on the gate capacitance.
+The coupling between electrons and other vibrational modes, such as breathing and stretching modes, is very weak and can therefore be neglected.
 The Hamiltonian of the CNT QD can be described by a constant interaction model $H_{D}=E_{c}(N-N_{g})^{2}$, where $E_{c}=e^{2}/(2C_{\Sigma})$ is the Coulomb charging energy with the total capacitance $C_{\Sigma}=C_{l}+C_{r}+C_{g}$, and $N=\sum_{i\sigma}d_{i\sigma}^{\dagger}d_{i\sigma}$ is the electron number operator of the dot.
 Here $N_{g}=V_{g}C_{g}/e$ denotes the background charge, where $V_{g}$ is the gate voltage and $C_{g}$ is the gate capacitance.

-We focus on the lowest flexural vibrational mode, which can be described by a harmomic oscillator model, $H_{vib}=p^{2}/2M+M\omega_0^2 q^2 /2$, where $M$ is the mass of the CNT quantum dot, $\omega_{0}$ is the resonance frequency of the mode, and $q$ is the displacement of the CNT away from its equilibrium position.
+We focus on the lowest flexural vibrational mode, which can be described by a harmonic oscillator model, $H_{vib}=p^{2}/2M+M\omega_0^2 q^2 /2$, where $M$ is the mass of the CNT quantum dot, $\omega_{0}$ is the resonance frequency of the mode, and $q$ is the displacement of the CNT away from its equilibrium position.